qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Single Fixed Transmon/README.md

 is not saturated, correct for DC offsets and define the time of flight
 4. [Resonator Spectroscopy](resonator_spec.py) - Performs a 1D frequency sweep on the resonator
 5. [Qubit Spectroscopy](qubit_spec.py) - Performs a 1D frequency sweep on the qubit, measuring the resonator
+   * [Qubit Spectroscopy Wide Range](qubit_spec_wide_range.py) - Performs a 1D frequency sweep on the qubit, measuring the resonator while also sweeping an external LO source in the outer loop
+   * [Qubit Spectroscopy Wide Range Inner Loop](qubit_spec_wide_range_inner_loop.py) - Performs a 1D frequency sweep on the qubit, measuring the resonator while also sweeping an external LO source in the inner loop
 6. [Time Rabi](time_rabi.py) - A Rabi experiment sweeping the duration of the MW pulse
 7. [Power Rabi](power_rabi.py) - A Rabi experiment sweeping the amplitude of the MW pulse
 8. [IQ Blobs](IQ_blobs.py) - Measure the qubit in the ground and excited state to create the IQ blobs.
 If the separation